zuozhenggh/learning-library/data-management-library/database/essbase21c/scenario/scenario.md

    Open **SmartView.xlsx** and go to **sheet1** tab.
    ![](./images/imageSM_03.png "")

-2. Go to the smartview, Create a private connection to Essbase: http://IP:9000/essbase/smartview.
+2. Go to the Smart View, Create a private connection to Essbase: http://IP:9000/essbase/smartview.

    Note: Replace the IP with your instance's ip.